-"Off": Defeats the filter completely, allowing the full range of frequencies present at the inputs to feed these channels.
-This is useful for systems utilizing outboard active crossovers or requiring full-range reproduction this channel pair.
+"Off": Defeats the filter completely, allowing the full range of frequencies present at the inputs to feed the amplifier.
+This is useful for systems utilizing outboard active crossovers or requiring full-range reproduction from one or more of the M400/4's channel pairs.

-"x1" (High-Pass): Configures the filter to attenuate frequencies below the indicated filter frequency at a rate of 12dB per octave.
-This is useful for connection of component speakers or coaxials to this channel pair in a bi-amplified system.
+"LP" (Low-Pass): Configures the filter to attenuate frequencies above the selected filter frequency at a rate of 12dB per octave.
+This is useful for connection of subwoofer(s) to one or more of the M400/4's channel pairs in a bi-amplified system.